*This post may contain affiliate links for which I earn commissions.*

 If you’ve never tasted homegrown potatoes, then you’re in for a treat if you decide to grow your own.
 And they are incredibly easy vegetables to grow.
 Seed potatoes are available from nurseries or garden centers or by mail order.
 They are best planted in late winter to early spring as they don’t like frosts.

-Once the shoots start to emerge they will grow very quickly and you may like to stake the individual plants as they tend to sprawl a bit if left to their own devices.
-It’s also a good idea to apply a deep layer of pea or sugar cane mulch or straw to protect the growing tubers from light to avoid them turning green.
+Once the shoots start to emerge they will grow very quickly.
+It’s a good idea to apply a deep layer of pea mulch or straw as the plants continue to grow.
+This will encourage many more tubers and you’ll protect the growing tubers from light to avoid them turning green.
 Green potatoes are poisonous as are the stems and leaves of the plants.

 Keep adding more mulch as the plants grow as this will also help to promote higher yields.
 You can also grow potatoes in bags or other containers and even old tires.
 Just make sure you are able to add more mulch as the plant grows.

-Once the plants have flowered you can start to harvest new potatoes by digging gently around the base of the plant to find tubers that are large enough to eat.
-When the plant has completely died down you can harvest the remainder of the crop by digging up the entire plant.
+Once the plants have flowered you can start to harvest new potatoes by digging gently around the base of the plant.
+This allows you to find tubers that are large enough to eat.
+When the plant has completely died down, you can harvest the remainder of the crop.

 Make sure that you dig around a bit as the tubers can be spread around and quite deep.
 Homegrown potatoes can last for many months if kept in a cool, dark place.